italia/spid-cie-oidc-java/examples/relying-party-spring-boot/README.md

 - the project should run on [http://127.0.0.1:8000](http://127.0.0.1:8000), keep it running

-Clone this repository and install all the lement inside the MavenLocal registry
+Clone this repository and install all the elements inside the MavenLocal registry
 ```
 git clone https://github.com/italia/spid-cie-oidc-java